cs396-web-dev/spring2022/pages/_lectures/lecture05.md

       notes: "We'll be processing this in class together and in lab"
 ---

-In today's class, we will review Lab 2, and discuss some additional server-side framework features.
-In particular:
+In today's class, we will go over a few high-level principles involving web accessibility.
+We will review Lab 2, and discuss some additional server-side framework features.
-1. Creating REST APIs,
-2. Generating server-side templates, and
-3. Interacting with databases.